openwichita/docs/project-champions.md

     - Create Github tags (non-tech, java, graphic design)
     - Create Github issues/projects with organized tasks
     - Create the channel in Slack to match the github project name
-    - Ask OW leadership to create Slack & Github integrations
+    - Ask [Open Wichita Captains](https://github.com/openwichita/docs/blob/master/captains.md#roster) to create Slack & Github integrations
   - Identify professional/city personnel (stakeholders) to use as resources.
   - Identify similar projects created by other brigades that can be built upon or adapted
 - **Weekly process**